| Wheeling’s

 predictions fizzled, he then applied those prophecies to the Gulf War

 between the U.S. and Iraq.
+When those

 predictions failed, he quickly turned his attention to historic Advent